 After manuscripting your document, it will need a cover and bind.
 This is definitely when it’s time to involve your printing company.
 They will help you choose which type of book binding is most suitable.
 And, chances are, they can probably help design a book cover as well.

 Binding depends on the type of book you are publishing.
 Hardcover books will most likely have a perfect bind.
 Workbooks, coloring books, and other marketing materials will likely have a saddle stitch or spiral bind.
 Your printing company of choice should be able to show you samples of their work and each type of binding available.

-Print Bind Ship is a 3PL specializing in book printing and eCommerce fulfillment.
+Backed by industry experience in book printing and ecommerce fulfillment, Print Bind Ship is a 3PL that can help make self-publishing simple and effective for you and your customers.
 From start to finish, Print Bind Ship handles everything:

 - Printing small and large runs